ellis-ward/ellis-ward.github.io/Dribble.md

 I'll just say one thing.
 I am not a moron, I am an educated woman, honestly.
 Remember that.<br> <br>
 #Iamaneducatedwoman #Dribble <br>
 <br>
-Edit June’19 I’ve been in my house 23 months, completed 2 rooms now, my dog knows basic commmands and <b> I made my own blog <\b>, well with a teeny tiny bit of help from the brother.
+Edit June’19 I’ve been in my house 23 months, completed 2 rooms now, my dog knows basic commmands and <b> I made my own blog </b>, well with a teeny tiny bit of help from the brother.
 Oh, and i have a new business venture!